Bupropion for Fatigue in Kidney Failure

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are currently on bupropion or antidepressants.

-Is bupropion generally safe for humans?
+Is there any evidence suggesting that bupropion is likely to be safe for humans?

-Subrata Debnath, MB.BS., Ph.D.
+Subrata Debnath, MB.BS, Ph.D.

 Principal Investigator